Phase I of BKM120/Olaparib for Triple Negative Breast Cancer or High Grade Serous Ovarian Cancer

 This research study is a Phase I clinical trial.
 Phase I clinical trials test the safety of an investigational combination of drugs.
 Phase I studies also try to define the appropriate dose of the investigational combination to use for further studies.
 "Investigational" means that the combination of these drugs is still being studied and that research doctors are trying to find out more about it.
 It also means that the FDA has not approved either of these drugs nor the combination of being tested for use in patients, including people with your type of cancer.

-BKM120 and olaparib are drugs that may stop cancer cells from growing abnormally.
+BKM120, BYL719 and olaparib are drugs that may stop cancer cells from growing abnormally.
 These drugs when combined in laboratory experiments with animals, have demonstrated anti-cancer activity.
-Information from these other research studies suggests that both of these agents BKM120 and olaparib, may help to shrink tumor cells in the types of cancers being studied in this research study.
+Information from these other research studies suggests that the following agents BKM120, BYL719 and olaparib, may help to shrink tumor cells in the types of cancers being studied in this research study.

 Intervention Model: Single Group Assignment